California Dreamin’ – A Blueprint for CCPA/CPRA Compliance

 GDPR Privacy by Default – Will the US Senate Follow Europe?

 On May 25th, Senators Edward J. Markey (D-Mass.), Dick Durbin (D-Ill.), Richard Blumenthal (D-Conn.), and Bernie Sanders (I-Vt.) introduced a Senate resolution calling for U.S. companies and institutions covered by the European Union’s (EU) new privacy law, the General Data Protection Regulation (GDPR), to provide Americans with privacy protections included in the European law.
 The 5 page Resolution summarizes the GDPR as requiring: that data processors have a legal basis for processing the data of users; and that opt-in, freely given, specific, informed, and unambiguous consent from users is a primary legal basis.
-The Resolution is not a bill and …
+The Resolution is not a bill and has not yet been debated or adopted.
+However, it was symbolically introduced on the very same day that European GDPR became law.
+Many US enterprises are impacted by the new EU law, because they control or process the personal data of people in the EU.
+Some US companies have announced full compliance with the GDPR for all people worldwide.
+Others have geofenced and blocked EU data subjects.
+Others, like the Washington Post, have erected a supposedly compliant paywall to provide GDPR-compliant and ad-free access to the EU countries.
+The Markey Resolution “encourages entities” already covered by the impact of the …

 Read more